emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site has occasional new tab/window popup, but is usable without adblocker. 🟡
 1. Site looks good + works well on mobile. ✔️
 1. Sites does have a custom player (second server). ✔️
-1. Has built in watch parties, streams are synced, controllable by both watchers. ✔️
+1. Has built in watch parties, streams are synced, but cannot be paused by both watchers. 🟡

 ***
 ## VidBox